andrea-soto/TwitterStreamingApp/README.md

 |histogram.py|./analysis/|Return all words with count between a given interval|
 |top20.py|./analysis/|Return the top-20 words by count and create a bar-chart saved as 'plot.png'|

+The notebook 'Project Report.ipynb' was the baseline for this report and the notebook 'Develop Code.ipynb' was used to create all the files listed above.

 ---
 ## Streaming Overview